 Google Trends isn’t your average SEO tool.
-For those of us in ecommerce and dropshipping, it’s pretty handy at letting you know the seasonal trends of certain products—or your niche.
+For those in ecommerce, it’s pretty handy at letting you know the seasonal trends of certain products—or your niche.
 You can even use it to edge out competitors by monitoring their positions.

-- What Is Google Trends?
+What is Google Trends?

-- How to Use Google Trends According to Three Marketers
+How to use Google Trends according to three marketers

-1. Using Google Trends to Find Niches
+1. Using Google Trends to find niches

 Google Trends is a great tool to find a skyrocketing niche.
 Whenever looking for a new niche, you’ll want to make sure you change your range from “Past 12 months” to “2004-present.”
 Doing this helps you see clearly whether the search volume is increasing or declining.
 But it also allows you to see seasonal trends in one clear-cut shot.